mmikowski/powercss/README.md

 This library is written in the code style presented in the book book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][1] and directly from [Manning][2].
-It passes JSLint.
+It uses a **git** hook to block any code that fails to pass JSLint and regression tests.
 All object keys have an underscore prefix and suffix like `_this_` which makes them easy targets for compression.

 ## The Goal